-In October of 2010, the Nominating and Corporate Governance Committee of the Visa Inc. board of directors approved a comprehensive Political Participation, Lobbying and Contributions Policy to (a) promote ethical and transparent political engagement by Visa, (b) ensure that the company’s political spending enhances shareholder value, and (c) facilitate the company’s compliance with applicable laws and reporting requirements.
-Under the Policy, the Nominating and Corporate Governance Committee must pre-approve the use of corporate funds for political contributions and Visa must annually disclose those contributions on its website.
-The reports are listed below.
+The Board of Directors of Visa Inc., acting through the Nominating and Corporate Governance Committee, is responsible for overseeing our lobbying activities and political contributions.
+The Nominating and Corporate Governance Committee has approved a comprehensive Political Participation, Lobbying and Contributions Policy to (a) promote ethical and transparent political engagement by Visa, (b) ensure that our political spending enhances shareholder value, and (c) facilitate our compliance with applicable laws and reporting requirements.
+Visa’s Government Relations Department is responsible for implementing the Policy, developing and maintaining procedures to support the Policy, and monitoring the operation and effectiveness of the Policy.
+A copy of the Policy may be accessed here.

 - The potential contributee’s views, voting record and understanding of policy issues of importance to Visa, its shareholders and other stakeholders;

 - The potential contributee’s service in a party or legislative leadership position;